Asynchronous Quantum Repeater using Multiple Quantum Memory: Pairing efficiency at the elementary link

 \section{Pairing efficiency at the elementary link}

 In this section, we derive the pairing efficiency $\Bar{n}/m$ with $\Bar{n}$ the average number of final Bell entanglement at the elementary link and $m$ the number of quantum memories.
-We denote the success probability of SPI as $p_{\text{S}}$ and the probability of successful post-matching as $p_m$. $p_{\text{S}}$ can be calculated according to~\cite{slodic2013atom} and the formula of $p_m$ is given in Appenidx D.
+We denote the success probability of SPI as $p_{\text{S}}$ and the probability of successful post-matching as $p_m$.
+To be specific, $p_{\text{S}}$ can be calculated according to $2p(1-p)\eta_d\text{exp}(-L/(2L_{\text{att}}))$ as we have shown in the previous section.
+In our simulation, we choose $p=0.07$~\cite{slodic2013atom}, $\eta_d=0.9$, and $L_{\text{att}}=27.16$ km.
+The formula of $p_m$ is given in Sec.~\ref{evolution} of Appendix.

 Now we present how to calculate $\Bar{n}$.
 Before the { CNOT} operation and $Z$-basis measurement, $m$ SPIs are performed and the probability of obtaining $l$ pairs is

 with $l=0,1,...,(m-1)/2$ when $m$ is odd and $l=0,1,...,m/2$ when $m$ is even. $B_{k|m}(p)$ is the binomial distribution with